DrMichaelLindner/ReSpecD/README.md

-# ReSpecD
+# ReSpecD -  REname SPECtroscop Dicom files

-This MATLAB based tool is designed to rename all spectroscopy dicom files in a given (or selected) folder.
+This MATLAB based tool is designed to rename all MR spectroscopy dicom files in a given (or selected) folder.

 The new filename structure will be: